xobjectz/otpcr/README.rst

     written response where king
     netherlands confirmed taking note
     of “what i have written”, namely
-    :ref:`proof  <evidence>` that medicine
+    proof that medicine he uses in
-    he uses in treatement laws like zyprexa, haldol, abilify and clozapine are
+    treatement laws like zyprexa, haldol,
+    abilify and clozapine are poison that
-    poison that make impotent, is both
+    make impotent, is both physical
-    physical (contracted muscles) and
+    (contracted muscles) and mental
-    mental (make people hallucinate)
+    (make people hallucinate) torture and
-    torture and kills members of the
+    kills members of the victim groups.
-    victim groups.

     ``OTPCR`` contains :ref:`correspondence
-    <writings>` with the International Criminal
+    <writings>` with the International
-    Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.
+    Criminal Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.

-    Current status is a :ref:`"no basis to proceed"
-    <writings>` judgement of the prosecutor which
+    Current status is a "no basis to proceed" judgement of the prosecutor which requires
-    requires a :ref:`"basis to prosecute" <reconsider>`
-    to have the king actually arrested.
+    a "basis to prosecute" to have the king actually arrested.

 **USAGE**